Last Updated on 10th December 2021

-At this point, you might have heard about content subscription app OnlyFans.
+At this point, you have probably heard about the subscription app OnlyFans.
 You may have seen headlines about it on the news, laughed at it in a viral meme, or even listened to Beyonce mention it in her remix of Megan Thee Stallion’s explicit song “Savage”.
 Its name is often thrown around in popular culture – but what is OnlyFans?
-And how you can protect the children and young people in your care from accessing the age-inappropriate content it is increasingly associated with?
+And how you can protect the children and young people in your care from accessing or engaging in the age-inappropriate content it has become associated with?

 What is OnlyFans?

 OnlyFans is an 18+ online platform that centres around users (fans) paying for content (photos, videos, livestreams) made by “creators” – usually influencers, fitness trainers, models, and other public figures.
 It describes itself as “social media that pays.”
 OnlyFans has been active since 2016 and currently has around 1.5 million creators and approximately 150 million registered users.